tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 To track the current location from which the regions are parsable (until `top`), for every region G1 maintains a **parsable bottom (PB)** which is equivalent to `tams` at this point (and simply equal to `bottom` at any other time).

 The reason for using a separate pointer is that `tams` and `pb` have different purposes and meaning: the former indicates up to what address there may be marks on the bitmap; the other indicates from which address on the region is parsable.
-While the same at the *Remark* pause, their values will diverge quickly.
+While the same in the *Remark* pause, their values will diverge quickly.

 #### Concurrent Rebuild Remembered Sets and Scrub Regions ####